 Long-Q-T syndrome (LQTS).
 This is a condition that is typically passed from parents to children (inherited), but not always.
 Many children have no symptoms.
 But fainting is common in those who do.
 It may also cause cardiac arrest and sudden death.

 Sinus tachycardia.
-This is a fast heart rate (greater than 100 beats per minute) that occurs with fever, excitement, and exercise.
+This is a fast heart rate (which depends on age) that occurs with fever, excitement, and exercise.
 It is considered normal.

 Supraventricular tachycardia (SVT).
 This is the most common type of tachycardia in children.
 An abnormal electric circuit or focal site in the atria can cause rapid heart rates.
 Treatment may be needed if it happens often or lasts long.
 SVT is also called PAT (paroxysmal atrial tachycardia) and PSVT (paroxysmal supraventricular tachycardia).

 Wolff-Parkinson-White (WPW) syndrome.
+This is a type of SVT.
 Normally, the electrical pathway from the top chambers of the heart to the bottom chambers passes through the AV node.
 This is a group of tissues that serves as a bridge between the 2 chambers.
 In WPW, an additional electrical pathway exists between the top and bottom chambers.
 This allows electricity to pass outside of the normal pathway.
 It's present since birth.
 A fast heart rate is a common symptom.
 Many children don't have symptoms.
 In rare cases, sudden cardiac death may occur.

 Sick sinus syndrome.
 In this condition, the heart's natural pacemaker (sinus node) doesn't work as it should.
 This causes slow heart rates.
-It is rare in children.
+It's rare in children.
 But it may occur in children who have had open heart surgery.
 A child may not have symptoms.
-A child with symptoms may be tired or dizzy, or may faint.
+A child with symptoms may be tired or dizzy or may faint.

 Complete heart block.
 This occurs when the electrical signal from the upper to lower chambers is blocked.
 With this condition the heart often beats much more slowly.
 It's possible to be born with this condition.
 Or a child may develop the condition following surgery, heart disease, or an infection.
 Symptoms may include low energy, weakness, or fainting.